schematics/schematics/docs/DESIGN.md

     >>>

 Look at that!
-It printed 'Hello from MetaBar' simply because we created a class that uses `MetaBar` for it's metaclass.
+It printed 'Hello from MetaBar' simply because we created a class that uses `MetaFoo` for it's metaclass.
 This means we can run code on class definitions whenever we create them.

 What does this let us do?
 Well... for starters it let's us dynamically figure out how to create that `_fields` dictionary we mentioned before.
-If someone subclasses `Foo`, which uses `MetaBar` as it's metaclass, they automatically populate `_fields` and our validation technique won't depend on any extra work from the programmer.
+If someone subclasses `Bar`, which uses `MetaFoo` as it's metaclass, they automatically populate `_fields` and our validation technique won't depend on any extra work from the programmer.